kuzhao/kuzhao.github.io/content/azurelab/How_to_access_upload_to_WindowsAzureFiles.md

 ---
-title: "How to access/upload to Windows Azure Files in PowerShell"
+title: "How to access/upload to Azure Files in PowerShell"
 date: 2019-09-08T16:47:11+08:00
 draft: false
 ---